 Building a strong foundation in basic skills is also extremely important.
 Your child can easily create “muscle memory” for exams by memorising formulae that help him or her answer Math and Science questions or templates for English essay structures for argumentative or expository writing.

-2. Managing The Big Leap
+2. Manage The Big Leap

-The jump to upper secondary is a big one — your child has to manage and cope with seven or more subjects.
+The jump to secondary is a big one — your child has to manage and cope with seven or more subjects.

 Hence, the immediate challenge here is time management.